Voter Registration Application

 If you receive a ballot by mail, be sure to read and follow the instructions carefully.
 Return your ballot in person or by mail.
 You may NOT deliver anyone else’s ballot unless you meet certain criteria for an emergency ballot and have been designated as a representative.

-Additional detailed information about voting absentee can be found on the State Board of Elections website or by contacting this office via phone or email.
+Additional detailed information about voting absentee can be found on the Virginia Department of Elections website or by contacting this office via phone or email.

 Voters With Disabilities